cxw620/rust-polyglot/src/macros.md

    have not 100% kept pace with Rust's language evolution.
    The usual way to deal with this is simply to define one's macro to take `,` or `;` delimiters, whenever this problem arises.
+   Sometimes one will resort to open-coding an ad-hoc parser which munches tokens `$tt` from the input one at a type into a "parsed" representation.

  * Macros which are lexically in scope at, and precede, the call site do not need qualified names (and can be entirely local).